-(1) $Pr{error}(t)$ : The probability of error occurrence within a time interval of length t can be calculated by using the Poisson probability distribution as described by Burns et al. (Nov 1999).
+1. $Pr{error}(t)$ : The probability of error occurrence within a time interval of length t can be calculated by using the Poisson probability distribution as described by [6].
 The errors can occur either in form of single errors or error bursts.
 Poisson distribution is a discrete probability distribution used for finding the probability of a number of events occurring in a fixed time period, assuming that the events occur at a constant rate and their occurrences are independent.
 In our case, the events are error occurrences, hence the error occurrence rate for transient errors is assumed to be constant.
 This rate (the expected number of events in a unit time as denoted by $\lambda$ ) not only depends on the system but also on the type of environment.
-For a given system, the common values for $\lambda$ range from $10^2$ errors per hour in aggressive environments to $10^{-2}$ errors per hour in lab conditions as presented by Ferreira (2004) and Rufino et al. (1998).
+For a given system, the common values for $\lambda$ range from $10^2$ errors per hour in aggressive environments to $10^{-2}$ errors per hour in lab conditions as presented by [12] and [19].